libbitcoin/libbitcoin-explorer/tools/README.md

 Afer these steps, generating things like stealth addresses will work perfectly.

-2) Download the scripts from the 'n00b-Sx' repo to a directory of your choice.
-You can either execute the scripts from the Terminal or make the scripts executable upon clicking by first opening the Terminal and typing:
+2) Download the scripts from 'sx/tools' to a directory of your choice.
+You can either run the scripts from the terminal or make the scripts executable upon clicking by first opening the terminal and typing:

 ```chmod +x ./<filename>```